Student comment analysis governance checklist for UK HE

 • Stable taxonomy with definitions and change control.

-• QA protocol: sampling, disagreement handling, edge-case review.
+• QA protocol: sampling, disagreement handling, and edge-case review.

-• Coverage reporting: % classified, % excluded, and why.
+• Coverage reporting: what was classified, what was excluded, and why.

 Reporting governance (panel-ready outputs)

-• Change log: what changed vs last cycle and why.
+• Change log: what changed since the last cycle, and why.

 Vendor/tool validation (if applicable)

-• Confirm whether any text is sent to third-party LLM APIs.
+• Confirm whether any text is sent to third-party LLM APIs or other external sub-processors.

-• Confirm auditability (exports of run parameters, logs, and outputs).
+• Confirm auditability, including exports of run parameters, logs, and outputs.

-• Confirm BI export formats and repeatable schemas.
+• Confirm BI export formats and stable schemas for repeatable reporting.

 Recommended reading